segmentio/analytics-kotlin/README.md

 # Analytics-Kotlin
 The hassle-free way to add Segment analytics to your kotlin app (Android/JVM).

-NOTE: This project is currently in the Pilot phase and is not supported yet by Segment.
-We encourage you to try out this new library and provide feedback and requests via Github issues/PRs.
-This will eventually supplant our analytics-android library.
+NOTE: This project is currently in the Pilot phase and is covered by Segment's [First Access & Beta Preview Terms](https://segment.com/legal/first-access-beta-preview/).
+We encourage you to try out this new library.
+Please provide feedback via Github issues/PRs, and feel free to submit pull requests.
+This library will eventually supplant our `analytics-android` library.

 ## Table of Contents
 - Installation (#installation)